Paul W. Baade: Post World War II

 Baade subsequently commanded his division during the occupation of Hanover and Recklinghausen, and then governed the Coblenz area until late July 1945, when control was relinquished to the French Army.
-The 35th Infantry Division was subsequently ordered for England and then embarked for the United States, where it was inactivated at Camp Breckinridge, Kentucky on December 7, 1945.
+The 35th Infantry Division was subsequently ordered for England and then embarked for the United States, where it was inactivated at Camp Breckinridge, Kentucky, on December 7, 1945.

 He was subsequently appointed Assistant Chief of Staff for Operations (G-3), Army Service Forces under General Brehon B. Somervell.
 Following the inactivation of Army Service Forces on June 11, 1946, Baade was ordered home, awaiting retirement.
-He retired from active duty on September 30, 1946 after 35 years of commissioned service.
+He retired from active duty on September 30, 1946, after 35 years of commissioned service.

 On December 7, 1946, Baade and his wife survived the Winecoff Hotel fire in Atlanta, Georgia by crawling across a plank to a neighboring building.

-Baade resided in Santa Barbara, California and served as vice president of the Botanic Gardens, and also on the boards of directors of the Channel City Club, the Valley Club of Montecito, and the Montecito Board.
+Baade resided in Santa Barbara, California, and served as vice president of the Botanic Gardens, and also on the boards of directors of the Channel City Club, the Valley Club of Montecito, and the Montecito Board.
 He was also active in the Episcopal Church.

-Major General Paul W. Baade died on October 9, 1959 in San Francisco, California and was buried with full military honors at Arlington National Cemetery.
+Major General Paul W. Baade died on October 9, 1959, in San Francisco, California, and was buried with full military honors at Arlington National Cemetery.

+A collection of Baade’s personal papers is located at the Harry S. Truman Presidential Library and Museum in Independence, Missouri.